SysKitTeam/docs-spconsultant/get-to-know-spdockit/powershell-commands.md

 # PowerShell Commands

 As explained in the [create snapshot article](../how-to/create-snapshot.md) there are two ways of creating a snapshot on your clients farm.
-Using either the SPDocKit Snapshot Wizard or the SPDocKit PowerShell Module.
+Using either the SPDocKit Snapshot Wizard - Consultant or the SPDocKit PowerShell Module.

 If you decided to use a PowerShell Module, here is a list of all the available commands.
 You can also view them in the PowerShell console it self, by running: